isomerpages/nlb-curiocity/_events/Curiocity Showcase 2022/Satellite Installations.md

 #### **Find out more!**
 If you're keen on a day out, open up this **map for a self-exploration trail of Singapore River**!
 Discover the bridges along the river and check out sights you might not have noticed before.

 Feeling curious about the history of places and events in the Civic District?
-Explore these **resource packages** for reading materials on:
+Explore these **resource guides** for reading materials on:
 * Notable landmarks
 * Bridges along Singapore River
 * Sports and recreation